Perth laneway walking tour with Urban Adventures

 Now I’ve been to Perth many times, but I’ve never really taken the time to get to know the place.
 That’s all about to change, as I join Urban Adventures on their popular Perth laneway walking tour.

-We also enjoy jaunts through Trinity and Piccadilly Arcades (two words: Roc Candy), before a final gape down ultra-pricey King Street.
+We pass BamBamBoo in funky Globe Lane and I decide to come back here later for dinner.
+We also stroll through Trinity and Piccadilly Arcades (two words for you — Roc Candy!), before taking a final gape down ultra-ritzy shopping strip King Street.

-It’s amazing what you can discover about a city in a couple of hours.
-This Perth laneway walking tour is definitely the way to go – and I can’t wait to get lost in the lanes and arcades all over again on my next visit.
+It’s amazing what you can discover about a city in two or three short hours.
+This Perth laneway walking tour is well worth doing — and I can’t wait to delve back into these thoroughfares on my next visit.

 Jennifer travelled as a guest of Urban Adventures.